AndiH/QuantifiedSelf/Commits/README.md

 This set of scripts create an entry in a database for every Git commit, keeping track of my coding productivity.

+Everything a `git commit` is invoked, an entry into my database is created with some of the commit's information.
+A Git hook is used for this.
+Also, there's a script to import old Git commits.

+Just go through this readme from top to bottom and you're set.
+The paths chosen in the following examples are just some choices, feel free to use your own.

 ## Setup
 #### 1. git-hooks
 Benjamin Meyer's **`git-hooks`** are needed: [https://github.com/icefox/git-hooks](https://github.com/icefox/git-hooks)

-Clone this repository locally and create a symlink for the executable in `/usr/local/bin` to put it to your $PATH:
+Clone git-hooks' repository locally and create a symlink for the executable in `/usr/local/bin` to put it to your $PATH.
+For example like this:

     cd /usr/local
     git clone https://github.com/icefox/git-hooks